3-D simulator speeds development of tube bending programs

-Unison has launched a 3-D simulator, available from Horn Machine Tools, to help metal fabricators accelerate the development of control programs for all-electric tube bending machines.
+Unison has launched a 3-D simulator to help metal fabricators accelerate the development of control programs for all-electric tube bending machines.
 Using artificial intelligence techniques, the simulator provides program analysis and optimization facilities, together with real-time visualization of the tube bending process.

 The simulation software is suitable for almost all tube bending applications, especially fabricators quoting on jobs and planning production, reducing design-to-manufacturing times, and manufacturing tubes from expensive alloys.